ferbragon/reusable-mortgage-calculator/README.md

 React component that calculates the monthly price of your mortgage.
 You can enter the principal loan amount, the annual interest rate, and the loan term (in years).
 It uses the Next.js 14 framework.

-# Test the Mortgage Calculator

-You can test the mortgage calculator at the following link: https://reusable-mortgage-calculator.vercel.app/

 ## If you want to integrate the mortgage calculator into your Next.js project, you should:

 1.- Install: